Description: St. Joseph's Altar: Luncheon in honor of St. Joseph

 Date: Sundays during the 9 a.m. or 11 a.m.
 Masses

-Contact: Michelle Snyder at [email protected]
+Contact: Michele Snyder at [email protected]

 Description: Contemporary Choir.
 One practice during the week is required.
 Visit the music page on the CtR website for details.